storm-devs/storm-engine/tools/blender-gm-export/README.md

 ## Export .gm Blender

+All meshes must be triangulated

 Root locator must be placed in zero point (0, 0, 0)

-Apply modifiers to all objects / locators
+Apply rotation and scale modifiers to Root locator and all objects

 ![modifiers.img](readme-img/modifiers.png)